pygame/pygame/docs/reST/ref/surface.rst

       | :sl:`create a new copy of a Surface`
       | :sg:`copy() -> Surface`

       Makes a duplicate copy of a Surface.
-The new Surface will have the same pixel formats, color palettes, and transparency settings as the original.
+The new surface will have the same pixel formats, color palettes, transparency settings, and class as the original.
+If a Surface subclass also needs to copy any instance specific attributes then it should override ``copy()``.

       .. ## Surface.copy ##